dat320-2018/assignments/lab4/README.md

 is expected that you can explain your code and show how it works.
 You may show your solution on a lab workstation or your own computer.
 The results from Autograder will also be taken into consideration when approving a lab.
 At least 60% of the Autograder tests should pass for the lab to be approved.
+But in addition to having 60% tests passing having a solution (at least partial solution) for each and every task is also mandatory.
 A lab needs to be approved before Autograder will provide feedback on the next lab assignment.